GrosvenorTechnology/GT.Connect.DataSync/readme.md

 It's possible to define a filter for the **event type** of messages to be forwarded.
 Currently the types of messages that can be forwarded are:
  - **transaction** : A transaction received from the device
  - **device-connection-update** : Notification that we have received a heartbeat from the device.
+ - **device-online** : Notification that we detected that the device app link has come online.
- - **device-app-status-update** : Notification that our monitored online application state of a device has changed.
+ - **device-offline** : Notification that we detected that the device app link has gone offline.

 If the filter is not defined, all messages will be forwarded.